Growing a Healthy Tradition

 Type your paragraph here.

 David and Heather Loomis are honored to be the fifth generation to work the family farm.
-David grew up on the farm and after high school he attended Susquehanna University.
-He then attended Bucknell University and is currently employed as a school psychologist.
+David grew up on the farm and after high school attended Susquehanna University.
+He earned his Masters at Bucknell University and is currently employed as a school psychologist.
 Heather received her Bachelor of Arts from Susquehanna University and worked with the Department of Music at Susquehanna University.
 In 2005, they made the move to Farmers Valley and started managing the farm business in 2006.
 In addition to maintaining an off the farm job within the public school school system, David enjoys working on the farm.
 Heather does the daily work around the farm including pruning the orchards, picking and sorting fruit, operating the store room, and managing the care for their flock of sheep.
 They have dedicated themselves to providing naturally grown tree fruit and to conserving Romeldale CVM sheep.

 Bohlayer’s Orchards was established in 1876 when Fred Bohlayer and his wife Laura purchased the land located in Farmers Valley, Troy, PA.
 Fred believed in hard work, but prided the success of his operation in that he “farmed with his brains”.
 Fred’s farm was considered by contemporaries as a paying property, devoted largely to the production of fine fruit.
 During his tenure, Fred acquired additional property expanding his orchards to included other area farms and an orange grove in Sanford, Florida.
 Fred and Laura raised eight children of which two became orchardists.